 Featuring a 3,500mAh battery and a Snapdragon 625 processor, it could almost go two days between charges, and accomplished most tasks with little effort or delay.

-The follow up to the KeyOne is the latest flagship BlackBerry, and the aim here was to slim down the offering, making it more premium in looks, more durable and lighter.
+The follow up to the KeyOne is the latest flagship BlackBerry and the last from TCL, and the aim here was to slim down the offering, making it more premium in looks, more durable and lighter.
 The keyboard was made noticeably bigger to, ensuring it was even easier to type on.

 It kept the same 1080 x 1620 resolution 3:2 display, but bumped the processor power up to the Snapdragon 660 chip, with 6GB RAM and a long-lasting 3,500mAh battery.